coworking-metz/Portail-Coworking-Metz/README.md

 **DISCLAIMER**
 This server use a plugin called `oauth2-provider` to serve as OAuth2 provider.
-As the plugin is somewhat non free and requires a license to be fully functionnal, the following code was commented in `TokenController.php#190` to let any client ask for a new refresh token.
+As the plugin is somewhat non free and requires a license to be fully functionnal, you have 2 options to bypass restrictions on `grant_types`:
+- comment the following code in `TokenController.php#190` to let any client ask for a new refresh token.
 ```php
 /**
  * Validate the client can use the requested grant type